Beach evolution: Tsunamis and hurricane-driven storm surges

-Tsunamis, potentially enormous waves often caused by earthquakes, have great erosional and sediment-reworking potential.
-They may strip beaches of sand that may have taken years to accumulate and may destroy trees and other coastal vegetation.
-Tsunamis are also capable of flooding hundreds of meters inland past the typical high-water level and fast-moving water, associated with the inundating tsunami, can crush homes and other coastal structures.
+Tsunamis can cause significant erosion and sediment displacement.
+They can strip away years of accumulated sand from beaches and devastate coastal vegetation.
+These powerful waves can flood inland areas far beyond the typical high-tide mark.
+Additionally, the swift currents associated with the inundating tsunami can demolish homes and other coastal structures.

-A storm surge is an onshore gush of water associated with a low pressure weather system—storms.
+A storm surge is an onshore gush of water associated with a low pressure weather system.
 Storm surges can cause beach accretion and erosion.
 Historically notable storm surges occurred during the North Sea Flood of 1953, Hurricane Katrina, and the 1970 Bhola cyclone.

 Volcanism and earthquakes related sea-level changes

-Several geological events and the climate can change (progressively or suddenly) the relative height of the Earth's surface to the sea-level.
+Both geological events and the climate can change (progressively or suddenly) the relative height of the Earth's surface to the sea-level.
 These events or processes continuously change coastlines.